AmmarAbouZor/tui-journal/README.md

 [export]
 default_path = "<Absolute_path_to_export_directory>"   # Optional default path to export multiple journals or a single journal's content.
-Falls back to the current directory if not specified. show_confirmation = true   # Show confirmation after successful export.
+Falls back to the current directory if not specified. show_confirmation = true   # Show confirmation after successful export. scroll_per_page = 5    # Sets how many journals will be scrolled using Page-Up and Page-Down command

 [external_editor]
 # Set the external terminal editor to use from within the app.